csci4707-umn/lab-book/src/lab1-2.md

 # PART 2: SQL Queries

 Once you have created the above schema, run the `data.sql` file to load the data into the database.

+<pre><code>\i &#60;path-to-data.sql&#62;</code></pre>

 Then, write SQL queries that answer the questions below (one SQL query per question but you are allowed to use nested queries).
 The query answers should be duplicate-free, but you should use distinct only when necessary.

 1. Find the names of the employees who are living in Minneapolis (Zip code 55414 or 55455).